-The classification performance of different studies depends on many factors, such as sample sizes, survey duration and methods, data sources, activity categories, and data preparation and cleaning steps.
+Received: 12 August 2021 Accepted: 6 November 2021 Published: 13 November 2021 preparation and cleaning steps.
 For this reason, it is difficult to set a benchmark for comparison across different papers, so we only emphasize innovative aspects of the most recent articles instead of comparing their accuracy rate.
 In our preliminary research, we found a striking similarity between trip mode and purpose derivation, which are mostly considered separately in the existing literature.
 While we saw a comparable model performance on these two tasks with similar techniques, this article engages in trip purpose imputation for simplicity and also mentions some relevant progress in mode derivation papers.